top of page

 • It’s not aimed at purely academic research systems that won’t be deployed (i.e., it’s written for real-world, operational use).
 (ETSI)

-• It’s intended to act as a clear baseline—a common reference point across vendors, integrators, and organisations embedding AI—so “security due diligence” stops being a bespoke questionnaire every time.
+• It’s intended to act as a clear baseline—a common reference point across vendors, integrators, and organisations embedding AI.
+This way, “security due diligence” stops being a bespoke questionnaire every time.
 (ETSI)

 One of the strengths of EN 304 223 is that it’s simple to navigate.